chenxingqiang/jax-ml/doc/developers/contributing.rst

 Contributing
 ============

-.. currentmodule:: sklearn
+.. currentmodule:: xlearn

 This project is a community effort, and everyone is welcome to contribute.

-The project is hosted on https://github.com/scikit-learn/scikit-learn
+The project is hosted on https://github.com/jax-learn/jax-learn

-The decision making process and governance structure of scikit-learn is laid out in the governance document: :ref:`governance`.
+The decision making process and governance structure of jax-learn is laid out in the governance document: :ref:`governance`.

-Scikit-learn is somewhat :ref:`selective <selectiveness>` when it comes to adding new algorithms, and the best way to contribute and to help the project is to start working on known issues.
+Jax-learn is somewhat :ref:`selective <selectiveness>` when it comes to adding new algorithms, and the best way to contribute and to help the project is to start working on known issues.
 See :ref:`new_contributors` to get started.